timoxley/prod/Readme.md

 ```

-`prod` uses [async-mixin](https://github.com/timoxley/async-mixin), so you automatically have access to the following
+`prod` uses [timoxley/async-mixin](https://github.com/timoxley/async-mixin), so you automatically have access to the following
-methods while iterating over your dependency tree:
+methods from [caolin/async](https://github.com/caolan/async) while iterating over your dependency tree:

 * each
 * eachSeries